Chamath Palihapitiya: Political positions and activities

-While historically a Democratic Party donor, contributing approximately $1.3 million over a decade, his support had notably shifted towards the Republican Party by the early 2020s.
+From approximately 2000 to 2019, Palihapitiya donated roughly $1.3 million to Democratic party candidates and causes.
+Beginning in 2020-2021, his political contributions shifted substantially toward Republican party candidates, including donations to Vivek Ramaswamy and a $12 million Trump fundraiser in 2024.

 In 2011, Palihapitiya donated $7,500 to U.S. Senate candidate Ted Cruz.
 In March 2020, Palihapitiya told The New York Times that he would like to see Michael Bloomberg at the top of the Democratic ticket in the 2020 Democratic Party presidential primaries, paired with Amy Klobuchar or Elizabeth Warren.
-In 2023, he hosted a $50,000-per-plate fundraiser for presidential candidate Vivek Ramaswamy, and in 2024 co-hosted a $12 million Trump fundraiser with his All-In Podcast co-host David O. Sacks in the Democratic Party bastion of San Francisco.
+In 2023, he hosted a $50,000-per-plate fundraiser for presidential candidate Vivek Ramaswamy, and in 2024 co-hosted a $12 million Trump fundraiser with his All-In podcast co-host David O. Sacks in the Democratic Party bastion of San Francisco.
 He was a co-host, along with Jacqueline Sacks, David Sacks's wife, of the fundraising event, which raised $12 million and was held on 6 June 2024 at Sacks's Pacific Heights home.

 Immigration reform and policy advocacy

 Palihapitiya was listed as one of the "Founders" of the lobbying group FWD.us.
 The group launched on 11 April 2013, and its goals include immigration reform, improving education, and enabling technological innovation, all in a United States context.
-An article in The New Republic stated that Palihapitiya received a weekly report about FWD.us and also quoted him as saying, in response to controversy around the FWD.us political lobbying strategy: "The folks that are actually people that run that day to day are sophisticated and understand the nuances of how to affect it ...
-It's a really gnarly, gnarly thing having to deal with Washington.
-And to be honest with you, my perspective was, it's a really good investment because it's a good way to pay it forward, and I'm really glad there are other people other than me who are dealing with it who have the patience and resolve to figure it out."
+An article in The New Republic stated that Palihapitiya received a weekly report about FWD.us.
+When questioned about FWD.us lobbying strategy in The New Republic, Palihapitiya stated that the organization's leadership possessed sophistication in understanding political influence mechanisms.

 San Francisco inequality and housing controversy

-At Bloomberg's Next Big Thing conference in Sausalito, California, Palihapitiya made remarks critical of San Francisco's then mayor, Ed Lee, and proposed that the city provide subsidized housing to low-income residents funded by an equity tax on startups, with the tax-and-subsidy schemes potentially restricted to particular zones of the city.
+At Bloomberg's Next Big Thing conference in Sausalito, California, Palihapitiya made remarks critical of San Francisco's then mayor, Ed Lee, and proposed that San Francisco implement a tax on startup equity valuations to fund subsidized housing for low-income residents.
+He estimated the measure could generate resources for affordable housing amid rapid tech sector growth, though the proposal drew criticism from business interests regarding implementation feasibility.
 This led to a heated debate between Palihapitiya and super angel Ron Conway.
 Conway, a supporter of Lee, defended the city's policies, argued that things would get better for all residents, and noted that Palihapitiya lives in Palo Alto rather than in the city.
 In a later clarification to TechCrunch, Palihapitiya outlined his vision in more detail and described how his views on inequality and social mobility were shaped by his experience growing up with poor immigrant parents in Canada.